-Political buy-in for approval needs to start from the beginning, involving all key stakeholders
+Political buy-in for approval needs to start from the outset involving all key stakeholders

-As this is a regional plan, the approval needs to involve all 9 municipalities part of the metropolitan region.
-The SUMP development process has included the participation of all cities from the outset through the Mobility and Logistics Technical Chamber, with periodic meetings, in which the consultant has presented updates from the project and key documents were shared.
+As this is a regional plan, the approval must involve all nine municipalities that are part of the metropolitan region.
+The SUMP development process has included the participation of all cities from the beginning through the Mobility and Logistics Technical Chamber, with periodic meetings, during which the consultant presented updates and key documents were shared.
 Financing of prioritised actions will potentially come from the National Government and a new framework on public transportation.